 The control keys as well as updates described pretty well in this file.
 Be sure to save it if you plan to use this tool.

-All settings of the editor stored in XMAPEDIT.INI.
-This file will be automatically created once you launch the program for the first time.
+All settings of the editor stored in XMAPEDIT\XMAPEDIT.INI file.
+It will be automatically created once you launch the program for the first time.
 It allows to change many aspects of the editor.

 BRIEF SECTIONS OVERVIEW